MenakaRevel/MenakaRevel.github.io/_pages/home.md

 Please visit Global Hydrodynamics Lab at the University of Tokyo [here]("https://global-hydrodynamics.github.io/").

 My dedication to open science and data accessibility has been a recurring theme in my work.
 Through user-centered, web-based platforms, I actively create tools and procedures that facilitate the exchange of data, model configurations, and research outcomes.
 The goal of my work is to close the gap between large end-user groups and sophisticated hydrological systems.
-Please visit my [GitHub page]("https://github.com/menaka-revel").
+Please visit my [GitHub page]("https://github.com/menaka-revel") for the resources for hydrological modellers.

 ## Research Interests

 My primary research interests are hydrological modeling and integrating remote sensing data into models.
-Currently, I am modelling Canadian lake-dominated watersheds and calibrating the models using remote sensing data such as SWOT.
+Currently, I am modelling Canadian lake-dominated watersheds and calibrating the models like [Raven](https://github.com/CSHS-CWRA/RavenHydroFramework) using remote sensing data such as Landsat, Sentinel, and SWOT.
 Previously, I have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
 I am also involved in developing [CaMa-Flood]("https://github.com/global-hydrodynamics/CaMa-Flood_v4") hydrodynamic model for a better representation of global fresh water.

 {% include slider.html %}